kylag44/W5D5-LHL-Debugging/README.md

 ---

-## [fit] Debugging Strategies
+## Debugging Strategies

-* Avoid stabbing in the dark.
-THINK before changing anything.
+ **🎗Avoid stabbing in the dark 🔪.
+THINK 🤔 before acting.**

-* My Technique:
-  * Describe problem thoroughly.
+**Prepare**

+  - mentally ("I can do this!").
+  - consider running *clean*, delete derived data (~/Library/Developer/Xcode/DerivedData), REBOOT!

+**Damage Control**

+- mitigate against anything that might go wrong.
+(Backup!)

+**Describe problem thoroughly**

-  * Try to describe the precise conditions that trigger **unexpected** behaviour.
+- describe the *precise* conditions that trigger *unexpected* behaviour.
-  * If you need more info, gather it.
-THINK, don’t just start stabbing into the dark (i.e. commenting out lines **superstitiously**).
+- if you need more info, gather it.
-  * Form a hypothesis.
-  * Start with most obvious and easy to test.

 ---

-## [fit] More...

-  * Test your hypothesis.
-  * If that isn’t it, go to the next most obvious cause.
-  * Repeat until you find the problem and solve it.
+## More Debugging Strategies...

+**Reproduce the problem**

+- be able to reproduce the problem at will
+- intermittent problems will make this difficult/impossible

+**Form a causal hypothesis**

+- start with obvious and easy to test hypotheses
+- THINK, don’t just start stabbing in the dark (e.g. commenting out lines **superstitiously**)
+- aim to find root cause

+---

+## More Debugging Strategies...

+**Fix it!**

+- understand the fix before you make it
+- make sure you are solving the root cause

+**Test**

+- make sure you really have solved the issue
+- make sure you haven't acidentally introduced new problems

+---

+## More Debugging Strategies...

+**Reflect/Document**

-  * Document your results in a Solutions Log (Agile Best Practice).
+- keep a Solutions Log (document it)
+- reflect on your solution

+**Prevent future occurrences**

+- learn your lesson

+---

+## 🎗Debugging Tips

+- Blame yourself!! ("user error" 🤔)
-  * Always take any compiler errors seriously.
+- Always take any compiler errors seriously.
 Decrypt them first.
+Search SO if the error makes no sense
-  * Get in the habit of solving problems yourself before looking them up on SO.
+- Solve problems yourself before looking them up on SO
+- Consider that a problem might have more than a single cause.

 ---

-## [fit] More...
+## More🎗Debugging Tips

-  * Consider that a problem might have more than a single cause.
-  * Avoid complex problems by a practice of continuous testing.
+-  Avoid complex problems by a practice of continuous testing.
 Better yet use TDD.
-  * When building always try to get your code to a testable state, test and then move to building the next element.
+- When building always try to get your code to a testable state, test and then move to building the next component.
-  * Learn to write unit tests.
+- Learn to write unit tests.
+- If you're stuck try [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging)

 ---